Top 3 Goldenseal Root Benefits and the Magic of Berberine

 Goldenseal root benefits have been a long-time favorite in traditional folk herbalism for many decades if not centuries.

-Although goldenseal (Hydrastis canadensis) is native to both the U.S. and Canada, wild sources once grew prolifically in the Ohio River Valley located in the northeastern United States.
+Although goldenseal (Hydrastis canadensis) is native to both the U.S. and Canada, wild sources once grew prolifically in the Ohio River Valley, part of the northeastern United States.

-Historically, it has been utilized by many North American populations indigenous to these habitats.
+Historically, it has been utilized by many indigenous North American populations and early settlers in these habitats.
+But, because of over-harvesting, today's commercial goldenseal plants are now cultivated.

-It is a member of the buttercup family and while unrelated, the fruit resembles that of raspberry and grows in the center like that of Panax ginseng.
+A member of the buttercup family, the fruit resembles a raspberry and grows near the leaf center like that of Panax ginseng.

-Distinguished by its brightly pigmented golden-yellow roots, the underground rootstock is considered the most medicinally potent part of the plant.
-It is generally a tangled display of thick rhizomes with off-shoots of slender roots.
+Distinguished by its brightly pigmented golden-yellow roots, this underground rootstock is considered the most medicinally potent part of the plant.
+It is generally a tangled display of thick rhizomes with offshoots of slender root stems.
 Usually, dried bulk cut and sifted goldenseal is composed of a mix of both.

-In modern times, goldenseal is familiar herbal ally in most worldwide botanical pharmacopoeia (Pharmacopoeias) for some pretty noteworthy aspects.
+In modern times, goldenseal is a familiar herbal ally in most worldwide botanical pharmacopoeia for some pretty noteworthy reasons.

-Due to its extreme potency, it is not one that is recommended for regular use or in large quantities but used periodically at lower dosages within a small time frame.
+Because of its extreme potency, it is not one that is recommended for regular use or in large quantities, but used periodically at lower dosages within a small time frame.

-Here are the top 3 benefits to contemplate.
+Here are the top 3 benefits of goldenseal to contemplate.

 goldenseal-benefits